Drakening/ReactCart/README.md

 # To do for cart functionality
-1. add a clear cart item function
+1. Add a function that updates the cart item price
-2. add a function that updates the cart item price
+2. Add a single product page